A Survey on Multi-Task Learning: MTL Models

-In \cite{jrsr10} where $h$ equals 2 and $\mathcal{C}_W=\emptyset$ is an empty set, $g_1(\cdot)$ and $g_2(\cdot)$ are defined as where $\lambda_1$ and $\lambda_2$ are positive regularization parameters.
+} where $\lambda_1$ and $\lambda_2$ are positive regularization parameters.
 Similar to problem (\ref{equ_MTFS_l_infty_1_objective}), each row of $\mathbf{W}_1$ is likely to be a zero row and hence $g_1(\mathbf{W}_1)$ can help select important features.
 Due to the $\ell_1$ norm regularization, $g_2(\mathbf{W}_2)$ makes $\mathbf{W}_2$ sparse.
 Because of the characteristics of two regularizers, the parameter matrix $\mathbf{W}$ can eliminate unimportant features for all the tasks when the corresponding rows in both $\mathbf{W}_1$ and $\mathbf{W}_2$ are sparse.
-Moreover, $\mathbf{W}_2$ can identify features for tasks which have their own useful features and may be outliers for other tasks.
+Moreover, $\mathbf{W}_2$ can identify features for tasks which have their own useful features that may be outliers for other tasks.
 Hence this model can be viewed as a `robust' version of problem (\ref{equ_MTFS_l_infty_1_objective}).

 With two component matrices, Chen et al. \cite{cly10} define {